Graphs and obstruction theory for algebraic curves: Regular tropical curves and smoothability

-\begin{rem} \begin{enumerate} \item The statement of the corollary is a little imprecise in that the non-superabundant tropical curves in the sense of Definition \ref{def:nonsuperabundant2} do not have the data of 3-valent domain graphs which we always assume to be associated to tropical curves.
-So the inclusion makes sense when we specify this data to each non-superabundant tropical curve in the sense of Definition \ref{def:nonsuperabundant2} (see also Corollary \ref{cor:pre-loggen} below). \item Note that the latter set of the corollary can be strictly larger than the former.
-Namely, a 3-valent embedded non-superabundant tropical curve can degenerate into a tropical curve which may not satisfy Definition \ref{def:nonsuperabundant2}.
-For example, the picture on the right of Remark \ref{rem:H} can be obtained as a degeneration of non-superabundant embedded tropical curves, and so it is non-superabundant in the sense of Definition \ref{def:superabundancy}.
-However, it is easy to see that it does not satisfy the condition of Definition \ref{def:nonsuperabundant2}. \end{enumerate} \end{rem}
+\begin{rem} The statement of the corollary is a little imprecise in that regular tropical curves in the sense of Definition \ref{def:nonsuperabundant2} do not have the data of 3-valent domain graphs which we always assume to be associated to tropical curves.
+Therefore, the inclusion makes sense when we specify this data to each regular tropical curve (see also Corollary \ref{cor:pre-loggen} below). \end{rem}

-The proof actually shows the following stronger statement. \begin{cor} Let $(\Gamma, h)$ be a non-superabundant tropical curve in the sense of Definition \ref{def:nonsuperabundant2}.
+The proof of the proposition actually shows the following stronger statement. \begin{cor} Let $(\Gamma, h)$ be a regular tropical curve.
 Let $\{V_i\}$ be the set of higher valent vertices.
 The star of each $V_i$ can be seen as an embedded tropical curve with one vertex.
 Let $\Gamma_{V_i}$ be any deformation of the star of $V_i$ into an embedded 3-valent tropical curve.
 Let $\tilde{\Gamma}$ be the abstract graph obtained from $\Gamma$ by replacing the star of each $V_i$ by $\Gamma_{V_i}$.
 The embeddings of $\Gamma$ and $\Gamma_{V_i}$ into $N_{\Bbb R}$ determine the combinatorial type of the graph $\tilde{\Gamma}$.
 Then $(\Gamma, h)$ can be deformed into an embedded 3-valent tropical curve whose domain is $\tilde{\Gamma}$ with this combinatorial type. \end{cor}

 \begin{rem} Note that the graph $\Gamma_{V_i}$ need not be a tree.
 In this case, of course the resulting tropical curve may not be non-superabundant in general. \end{rem}